Overview

 overview

-JSX is a variant of JS that allows HTML-like snippets:
+JSX is a variant of JS that allows inline HTML-like snippets:

-HTML-like syntax starts at the first HTML element and ends on its matching closing element.
+HTML-like syntax starts at the first HTML element and ends on the matching closing one.

 transpile

-A transpiler transforms the HTML-like snippets into JS code.
-An HTML element is transformed into a single function call.
+The transpiler transforms HTML-like snippets into JS code: HTML elements are transformed to function calls:

 const hi = <div>Hi</div>